Neamar/DUCK/rosa_on_himself.md

 <hr />

-<P> As to the overlapping skis, I DO recall that problem: I drew the
-characters first, then found the problem of fitting their long skis in between the short distance between DD &amp; HDL.
+As to the overlapping skis, I DO recall that problem: I drew the characters first, then found the problem of fitting their long skis in between the short distance between DD &amp; HDL.
 At one point, I almost decided the only answer was to put them all on ONE pair of skis... but